Kinshasa: Administrative history

-Political organization
+Government

 Pursuant to Article 2 of Law No. 08/012 of 31 July 2008, a province is defined as a political and administrative component of the national territory endowed with legal personality and managerial autonomy over its human, economic, financial, and technical resources.
 Kinshasa exercises its constitutional mandates through two principal organs: the Provincial Assembly and the Provincial Government.

-Provincial Assembly

-According to Article 7 of the same law, the Provincial Assembly serves as the city's legislative body.
-Its core prerogatives include enacting laws (by way of edicts), electing the provincial governor and vice-governor, and overseeing the provincial government.
+The Provincial Assembly serves as the city's legislative body.
 Comprising 48 deputies elected by universal suffrage, the Assembly is administratively structured with a Bureau composed of a President, Vice-President, Questeur, Rapporteur, and Deputy Rapporteur.
-The Assembly's legislative authority and procedural framework are outlined in Articles 11, 12, and 13 of Organic Law No. 08/016 from 7 October 2008, which governs decentralized territorial entities.

-Provincial government and public services

 The provincial executive branch is constituted by the Governor, the Vice-Governor, and a cabinet of provincial ministers.
-The operation of the Kinshasa provincial government, like those of other provinces, is based on the provisions of Law No. 08/012 of 7 October 2008.
-Ministerial portfolios are regulated by Arrêté No. SC/0121/BGV/2007 of 30 July 2007, which specifies the jurisdiction of each provincial ministry.
 The Provincial Director, serving as the Governor's principal administrative advisor, oversees the coordination of fifty departmental directorates and inspectorates.
 These entities function as provincial extensions of national ministries, entrusted with the territorial execution of state policies and regulatory directives.

-Since 2008, the Kinshasa provincial government has established several technical public services, collectively known as "urban régies" to improve administrative effectiveness and city management.
-These services operate under the jurisdiction of the Governor of Kinshasa.
-The principal entities include: